Frequently Asked Questions About Florida Child Support

-You do not want your children to do without necessities and the comforts of life just because you no longer live with their other parent.
+It goes without saying that you do not want your children to go without necessities or the comforts of life just because you no longer live with their other parent.
 Neither do we.

 If you have questions about how child support works in Florida, The Day Law Office is here to help.
-Our attorneys, Sandra Day and David Day, each has more than 20 years of experience and work together on their cases.
-They have virtually seen every child support scenario and can help you resolve your matter correctly.
+Our attorneys, Sandra Day and David Day, have five decades of combined experience and work together on their cases to ensure the best outcome for their clients.
+They have seen countless child support scenarios and are prepared to help you resolve your situation correctly.

 Read on to learn the answers to some of the most common questions we get about child support: